canalplus/rx-player/doc/api/local_manifest.md

 As explained in the overview, offline playback by the RxPlayer mainly rely on a specific sort of manifest, called the "local manifest".

-It is not the task of the RxPlayer to download and store the content here (even if a tool is on its way), this page only explains how to play a stored content once it has been stored.
+It is not the task of the RxPlayer to download and store the content here (a tool to do just that is on its way), this page only explains how to play a stored content once it has been stored.

 The local manifest looks like a DASH MPD in its structure and as such is very hierarchical.